plesk/ext-welcome-guide/README.md

-# Welcome Extension
+# Plesk Welcome Guide

-This is the internal repo for the new Welcome Extension.
+This is the internal repo for the new Plesk Welcome Guide.

 ## Setup instructions